+Isotropic Gaussian random fields on the sphere: regularity, fast simulation, and stochastic partial differential equations

+A. Lang and Ch.
+Schwab

+Research Report No. 2013-15

+May 2013 Latest revision: May 2014

-Isotropic Gaussian random fields on the sphere: regularity, fast simulation, and stochastic partial differential equations A. Lang and Ch.
-Schwab Research Report No. 2013-15 May 2013 Seminar für Angewandte Mathematik Eidgenössische Technische Hochschule CH-8092 Zürich Switzerland - Funding ERC: 247277 STAHDPDE ISOTROPIC GAUSSIAN RANDOM FIELDS ON THE SPHERE: REGULARITY, FAST SIMULATION, AND STOCHASTIC PARTIAL DIFFERENTIAL EQUATIONS ANNIKA LANG AND CHRISTOPH SCHWAB ABSTRACT.
+Seminar für Angewandte Mathematik Eidgenössische Technische Hochschule CH-8092 Zürich Switzerland

+Funding ERC: AdG 247277 STAHDPDE

+ISOTROPIC GAUSSIAN RANDOM FIELDS ON THE SPHERE: REGULARITY, FAST SIMULATION, AND STOCHASTIC PARTIAL DIFFERENTIAL EQUATIONS

+ANNIKA LANG AND CHRISTOPH SCHWAB

+ABSTRACT.
 Isotropic Gaussian random fields on the sphere are characterized by Karhunen-Loève expansions with respect to the spherical harmonic functions and the angular power spectrum.
 The smoothness of the covariance is connected to the decay of the angular power spectrum and the relation to sample Hölder continuity and sample differentiability of the random fields is discussed.
-Rates of convergence of their finitely truncated Karhunen-Loève expansions in terms of the covariance spectrum are established, and algorithmic aspects of fast sample path generation via fast Fourier transforms on the sphere are indicated.
-The relevance of the results on sample path regularity for isotropic Gaussian random fields and the corresponding lognormal random fields on the sphere for several models from environmental sciences is indicated.
+Rates of convergence of their finitely truncated Karhunen-Loève expansions in terms of the covariance spectrum are established, and algorithmic aspects of fast sample generation via fast Fourier transforms on the sphere are indicated.
+The relevance of the results on sample regularity for isotropic Gaussian random fields and the corresponding lognormal random fields on the sphere for several models from environmental sciences is indicated.
 Finally, the stochastic heat equation on the sphere driven by additive, isotropic Wiener noise is considered and strong convergence rates for spectral discretizations based on the spherical harmonic functions are proven.

+1. Introduction

-1. INTRODUCTION Path regularity of Gaussian random fields (GRFs) on subsets of Euclidean space is well studied, where the spectral theory of these fields is used (see, e.g., [26, 27, 28]).
-However, the general theory of second order random fields as developed in [26, 27, 28] requires a group structure on the space of realizations.
-The (practically relevant) case of GRFs indexed by the sphere, which we denote by $S^2$ , (and, more generally, $S^{2n}$ ) takes a special role with regard to invariance under (topological) group actions (see, e.g., [19] and the references there for a lucid discussion), so that the general results in [26] do not apply directly.
-Due to the relevance of GRFs on $S^2$ in applications, in particular in environmental modeling, it is of some interest to develop a theory of sample path regularity, stochastic partial differential equations, and their numerical analysis.
-The contribution of some basic results with direct proofs is the purpose of the present paper.
-Specifically, we derive the connection between the smoothness of the covariance kernel of an isotropic GRF on $\mathbb{S}^2$ and the decay of its angular power spectrum and characterize its $\mathbb{P}$ -a.s. sample path Hölder continuity and sample differentiability.
-Furthermore, we construct isotropic Q-Wiener processes using isotropic GRFs.
-We solve the stochastic heat equation Date: May 6, 2013.
+Sample regularity of Gaussian random fields (GRFs) on subsets of Euclidean space is well studied, where the spectral theory of these fields is used (see, e.g., [32, 33, 34]).
+However, the general theory of second order random fields as developed in [32, 33, 34] requires a group structure on the space of realizations.
+The (practically relevant) case of GRFs indexed by the sphere, which we denote by \mathbb{S}^2 , (and, more generally, \mathbb{S}^{2n}) takes a special role with regard to invariance under (topological) group actions (see, e.g., [24] and the references there for a lucid discussion), so that the general results in [32] do not apply directly.
+Due to the relevance of GRFs on \mathbb{S}^2 in applications, in particular in environmental modeling and cosmological data analysis (cp.
+[14]), it is of some interest to develop a theory of sample regularity, stochastic partial differential equations, and their numerical analysis.
+The contribution of some basic results with direct proofs as well as the corresponding results on higher-dimensional spheres \mathbb{S}^{d-1} is the purpose of the present paper.

+Date: May 16, 2014.